-Rubella is a viral illness that causes a skin rash and joint pain.
-It mostly affects school-age children and is a mild disease, but when it occurs during pregnancy, it can have harmful effects for an unborn baby, such as deafness, blindness, heart defects and brain damage.
+Rubella is a viral illness that commonly causes fever and a skin rash.
+It mostly affects school-age children and is usually a mild disease.
+However if rubella occurs during pregnancy, it can have severe harmful effects for an unborn baby.
+It can also lead to miscarriage.

 - Rubella (also called German measles) is a different disease to measles (also called English measles).

-- It is spread through the air when someone ingests (swallows) or inhales (breathes in) the cough or sneeze droplets from an infected person.
+- It is spread through the air when someone swallows or breathes the cough or sneeze droplets from an infected person.

-- In most people, the symptoms of rubella are mild, such as fever, headache, joint pain and skin rash.
-Often there are no symptoms.
+- In most people, the symptoms of rubella are mild, such as fever, skin rash, headache and joint pain.
+In many cases there are no symptoms at all.

-- If a pregnant woman contracts rubella, her baby is at risk of severe and permanent birth defects or death.
+- If a pregnant woman contracts rubella, her baby is at risk of severe and permanent birth defects, such such as deafness, blindness, heart defects and brain damage, or death.

 - Vaccination with the combination measles, mumps and rubella (MMR) vaccine is the best way to protect against rubella.
-No rubella-only vaccine is available in New Zealand.
-In New Zealand, the vaccine is free for all unvaccinated people, or those with an unknown immunisation history.
+There is no rubella-only vaccine available in New Zealand.

 - Pregnant women should not be given the MMR vaccine.
 If you are planning a pregnancy, ask your midwife or doctor if you need to be vaccinated against rubella so that your baby is protected.
 When you have been vaccinated, you should avoid getting pregnant for at least a month afterwards.